krbnite/krbnite.github.io/_posts/2018-03-28-No-Market-No-Cry.md

 The Testing Plan (Experimental Design, KPIs, Etc)
 ===================================================
 1. Formulate a well-defined, testable hypothesis:  Emailing our customers a 20% discount increases likelihood that they will make a purchase within one week
 2. Control for natural variation over time and customer base by splitting customer base into test and control groups.
 However, more than one test group is required to properly assess our hypothesis and determine cause and effect.
 We must also control for each variable within statement; this includes engaging via email, engaging via an email with discount, and engaging via email specifically having a 20% discount (we hold the one time constraint of one week constant).
 For simplicity, split 1M customers evenly into groups of 250k:
-  a.
-G1: Do not send email
+  * G1: Do not send email
-  b.
-G2: Send an email
+  * G2: Send an email
-  c.
-G3: Send an email with 10% discount
+  * G3: Send an email with 10% discount
-  d.
-G4: Send an email with 20% discount
+  * G4: Send an email with 20% discount
 3. Individual Measurements:
-  a.
-Did customer open email?
+  * Did customer open email?
-  b.
-Did customer make a purchase within one week?
+  * Did customer make a purchase within one week?
-  c.
-Optional: There are other measurements that can be made, such as, "Did the customer click on link in the email?"
+  * Optional: There are other measurements that can be made, such as, "Did the customer click on link in the email?"
 However, the two measurements listed above are directly relevant to our hypothesis and can be used to determine the success or failure of the email campaign.
 (Actually, as a first cut, we really only need to compare purchase rates between groups.)
 4. Corresponding Group Statistics:
-  a.
-Open rate
+  * Open rate
-  b.
-Purchase rate
+  * Purchase rate

 Test Statistics
 ==============================================================